lefie1231/CausalInference_ML/README.md

 ## Description

 Job training programs such as the NSW (?) were designed the help disadvantaged workers in the U.S. find new jobs and increase their income.
+The dataset only includes the male subpopulation.
 To estimate treatment effects, I will fit and compare a regression model and a causal forest to calculate both the average and conditional treatment effect on worker's real earnings.

 [Short project description here.
 Briefly summarize the problem you are trying to solve and the approach you're taking.]